fweig/cbmroot/README.md

   https://redmine.cbm.gsi.de/projects/cbmroot/wiki/Install_External_Packages

+Please make sure SQLite is installed on your system before compiling FairSoft, as this is required by CbmRoot.
+Failing compile FairSoft with SQLite support will lead to a crash during the CbmRoot compilation.
+To install SQLite on Debian/Ubuntu and OpenSuse use

+Debian/Ubuntu:

+    sudo apt install sqlite3 libsqlite3-dev

+OpenSuse:

+    sudo zypper install sqlite3 sqlite3-devel

+It is currently not recommended to install FairSoft (and likewise FairRoot and CbmRoot) with administrator privileges, as this may create conflicts with existing software.
+For an installation which is to be shared between users on a MacOS or linux system it is recommended to use the opt/ folder.
+Consider also using the auto installer (see section 3).

-If you are working at GSI there are always ready-to-use versions available.
+If you are working at GSI there are always ready-to-use versions of FairSoft available.
 For detailed information please check the following wiki page

   https://redmine.cbm.gsi.de/projects/cbmroot/wiki/RunCbmGSI